kokeitor/Custom-Multi-Agent-Recruiter/README.md

 1. **One-Shot Pipeline Mode**

-    - Set up the configuration JSON file
+    - Set up the DATA configuration JSON file

         Open *config* folder and, inside the *data.json* file, add all the candidates CV (Curriculum vitae or resume) you want to analyze with the job offer linked to that analysis